dataluscorp/browser/browser/components/newtab/docs/v2-system-addon/unit_testing_guide.md

 ## Debugging

 To debug tests, you should run them in continuous mode with `npm run tddmc`.
-In the Firefox window that is opened (it should say "Karma... - connected"), click the "debug" button and open your console to see test output, set breakpoints, etc.
+In the Datalus window that is opened (it should say "Karma... - connected"), click the "debug" button and open your console to see test output, set breakpoints, etc.

-Unfortunately, source maps for tests do not currently work in Firefox.
+Unfortunately, source maps for tests do not currently work in Datalus.
 If you need to see line numbers, you can run the tests with Chrome by running `npm install --save-dev karma-chrome-launcher && npm run tddmc -- --browsers Chrome`